posi23/vivid_blogs/README.md

 - Rest API (Query Language)

+You can either use my .env file in the server app for this or you can use yours for your own database

+Make sure to include this in your .env file SERVER_PORT
+DB_USER
+DB_PASSWORD
+DB_NAME_DEV
+DB_NAME_PROD
+DB_HOST
+DB_DIALECT
+DB_PORT

 **How to run**
 After cloning project, run the following on the terminal
 - cd server
 - npm i

-You can either use my .env file in the server app for this or you can use yours for your own database

-For development environment for the database
-- npm run db-init-dev
+- npm run db-init-dev (if using production environment use 'npm run db-init-prod')

-For production environment for the database (I would be using this if I was actually pushing this to production)
-- npm run db-init-prod

-Starting the server
 - npm run start
 - cd ../client
 - npm run start